-Preliminary versions of PSAE items, Writing Test prompts, and test forms are subjected to several reviews to ensure that the test materials are fair and conform to good test construction practice.
-The first fairness review is performed by PSAE test development staff at ACT.
-Items are reviewed to ensure that they are free of clues that could allow testwise students to answer the item correctly even though they lack knowledge in the subject areas or the required skills.
-The preliminary versions of the test items are then submitted to fairness experts for external review before the operational administration of the test forms (these experts are different individuals from those consulted for the content and fairness reviews of tryout units).
-Writing Test prompts also go through a rigorous review process by external experts.
-These fairness and bias experts carefully review each prompt to ensure that neither the language nor the content of a prompt will be offensive to a test taker, and that no prompt will disadvantage any student from any geographic, socioeconomic, or cultural background.
+Upon acceptance of item writers' submissions, all PSAE test materials are subjected to several quality control and sensitivity reviews to ensure that the test materials are fair and conform to good test construction practice.
+Test materials are submitted to fairness experts for external review before the operational administration of the test forms.
+Fairness and bias experts carefully review each item and prompt to ensure that neither the language nor the content of the test material will be offensive to a test taker, and that no item will disadvantage any student from any geographic, socioeconomic, or cultural background.